RonyRecalde/IA369Z/README.md

-THIS WAS BASED ON: https://github.com/intrig-unicamp/BB-Gen
+THIS WORK WAS BASED ON: https://github.com/intrig-unicamp/BB-Gen

 THERE IS A FILE IN THIS REPOSITORY CALLED TUTORIAL TO HELP YOU TO REPRODUCE THIS PAPER.